aradzie/keybr.com/docs/translations_report.md

 * *Average accuracy*
 * *Relative Accuracy*
 * *Hide explanations*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Generate typing lessons from the text of a book.
 All keys ar...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Hungarian

-Translated: 361 messages, 4103 words
+Translated: 360 messages, 4100 words

-Untranslated: 67 messages, 1051 words
+Untranslated: 68 messages, 1053 words

 * *Books*
 * *Font:*